AntaresSimulatorTeam/Antares_Simulator/docs/reference-guide/04-active_windows.md

 This window is used to create and edit short-term storage objects.
 An individual short-term storage component is defined as an object with the following characteristics:

 - Storage managed with a filling level which is identical at the start and end of each Antares optimization window;
-- Rule curves that frame permissible storage levels hour by hour - the admissible range is comprised between 0% and 100%;
+- Rule curves that frame permissible storage levels hour by hour - the admissible range is a coefficient comprised between 0 and 1;
 - Time-series of hourly modulation of the maximum injection and withdrawal power;
 - Time-series of natural inflows (case of an open-cycle PSP).